vmware/terraform-provider-avi/website/docs/d/avi_dynamicdnsrecord.html.markdown

 * `mx_records` - Mx record.
 Field introduced in 20.1.3.
 Maximum of 4 items allowed.
 * `name` - Dynamicdnsrecord name, needed for a top level uuid protobuf, for display in shell.
 Field introduced in 20.1.3.
 * `ns` - Name server information in ns record.
 Field introduced in 20.1.3.
 Maximum of 13 items allowed.
 * `num_records_in_response` - Specifies the number of records returned by the dns service.enter 0 to return all records.
 Default is 0.
 Allowed values are 0-20.
-Special values are 0- 'return all records'.
+Special values are 0- return all records.
 Field introduced in 20.1.3.
 * `service_locators` - Service locator info in srv record.
 Field introduced in 20.1.3.
 Maximum of 4 items allowed.
 * `tenant_ref` - Tenant_uuid from dns vs's tenant_uuid.
 It is a reference to an object of type tenant.
 Field introduced in 20.1.3.
 * `ttl` - Time to live for this dns record.
 Field introduced in 20.1.3.